Orthogonal polynomials with periodically modulated recurrence coefficients in the Jordan block case II: Introduction

-The condition \eqref{eq:124} might look rather restrictive.
-However, it is always satisfied for sequences studied in \cite{jordan} as well as for generators of symmetric birth--death processes (cf. Remark~\ref{rem:4}).
-Hence, Theorem~\ref{thm:A} is applicable to Example~\ref{ex:2} with $\gamma_n = a_n$, then one has $\tau(x) = -x$.
-Moreover, for $N=1$ the condition \eqref{eq:124} reduces to
+The condition \eqref{eq:88} might look rather restrictive.
+However, it is always satisfied by Jacobi parameters studied in \cite{jordan} as well as for generators of symmetric birth--death processes (cf. Remark~\ref{rem:4}).
+Hence, Theorem~\ref{thm:A} can be applied to Jacobi parameters described in Example~\ref{ex:2} where for $\gamma_n = a_n$ we get $\tau(x) = x$.
+Moreover, if $N=1$ the condition \eqref{eq:88} reduces to